 How to shop for cooling bedding

-Many brands have specific products they market as cooling bedding.
+Many brands have specific products they market as cooling bedding — for example, Casper recently launched a new cooling collection.
 However, you can guide your shopping with specific terms that tell you more than others.

 Look for terms like “moisture-wicking” and “breathable,” as well as materials like cotton, Tencel and bamboo.
-Both Winter and Badi told NBC News Shopping that materials play a significant role in how cooling bedding is — sometimes more than proprietary technologies and construction a brand boasts.
+Both Winter and Badi told Shopping that materials play a significant role in how cooling bedding is — sometimes even more than proprietary technologies and construction a brand boasts.

 Cooling bedding language